dotnet/runtime/docs/workflow/building/coreclr/nativeaot.md

 The paths to major components can be overridden using `IlcToolsPath`, `IlcSdkPath`, `IlcFrameworkPath`, `IlcFrameworkNativePath` and `IlcMibcPath` properties for `dotnet publish`.
 For example, `/p:IlcToolsPath=<repo root>\artifacts\bin\coreclr\windows.x64.Debug\ilc` can be used to override the compiler with a local debug build for troubleshooting or quick iterations.

 The component that writes out object files (objwriter.dll/libobjwriter.so/libobjwriter.dylib) is based on LLVM and doesn't build in the runtime repo.
 It gets published as a NuGet package out of the [dotnet/llvm-project](https://github.com/dotnet/llvm-project) repo (branch [objwriter/12.x](https://github.com/dotnet/llvm-project/tree/objwriter/12.x)).
-If you're working on ObjWriter or bringing up a new platform that doesn't have ObjWriter packages yet, as additional pre-requiresites you need to build objwriter out of that repo and replace the file in the output.
+If you're working on ObjWriter or bringing up a new platform that doesn't have ObjWriter packages yet, as additional pre-requisites you need to build objwriter out of that repo and replace the file in the output.

 ### Building packages